 That made me smile as his capable hands sculpted layers of gauze into what would harden into a protective shell for my thumb.
 “The magic healing cast,” I said.

 He kept winding layers around my upraised hand.
 “That’s right,” he said.
 “The magic healing cast.
 You got it.”

 And just like that, the Cast Man cast his healing spell on my busted digit.
 I heard the voices of the universe chuckling at me again.
 I have sent you nothing but angels, it whispered.

-Because apparently I needed to be reminded again to trust that helpers will arrive when needed, that they will lend a hand when you’ve broken part of yours, that for all the inconvenience, there are blessings bestowed—some by people who have known you in a previous life, some by those new to you, and many, many by the ones unseen, working overtime on your behalf.
+Because apparently I needed to remember again to trust that helpers will arrive when needed, that they will lend a hand when you’ve broken part of yours, that for all the inconvenience, there are blessings bestowed—some by people who have known you in a previous life, some by those new to you, and many, many by the ones unseen, working overtime on your behalf.

 And I thanked the Cast Man (whose name, I was later reminded, is Henry) and walked into a sunny morning, not quite fall, pleasantly warm, my new cast still damp and very, very purple.